arcrode/hacktoberfest-2/README.md

 # hacktoberfest
-Learning how to do pull requests for Hacktoberfest!
+Learn how to do pull requests for Hacktoberfest!

 # How to create pull requests?
 <em>Step 1</em>: Create a fork of the repository you intend to work on. <br/>